Sam-Veldeman/immo-data-processing/README.md

 - Be able to deploy a machine learning model.
 - Be able to create an API that can handle a machine learning model.
 - Deploy an API to Render with Docker.

+### Part 4 of this project was started on 11/09/2023 09:00 and had a deadline set for 22/09/2023 16:00 (14 days)

+## Mission objectives

+- Scrape every night all the apartments on sale.
+- Scrape every night all the houses on sale.
+- Make an interactive dashboard to analyze the market.
+- Train a regression model and evaluate its performance.

+And the requirements:

+- Your datasets need to be versioned.
+- Your models need to be versioned.
+- You will need to apply a different pre-processing for analyzing data and for training models.

 ## 6.**Personal notes**